open-web3-stack/open-runtime-module-library/payments/README.md

 - `PaymentCancelled { from: T::AccountId, to: T::AccountId }`,
 - `PaymentCreatorRequestedRefund { from: T::AccountId, to: T::AccountId, expiry: T::BlockNumber}`
 - `PaymentRefundDisputed { from: T::AccountId, to: T::AccountId }`
+- `PaymentRequestCreated { from: T::AccountId, to: T::AccountId }`
+- `PaymentRequestCompleted { from: T::AccountId, to: T::AccountId }`

 #### Extrinsics